empira/PDFsharp/docs/BoilerplateText.md

 PDFsharp & MigraDoc:
 This is a preview version of PDFsharp and MigraDoc Foundation 6.0.0 using .NET 6.
-The packages ’PDFsharp-MigraDoc’ can be used on any platform including Windows and Linux.
+The package ’PDFsharp-MigraDoc’ can be used on any platform including Windows and Linux.
 The packages ’PDFsharp-MigraDoc-GDI’ and ’PDFsharp-MigraDoc-WPF’ can be used under Windows only.
 See the project docs site for further information: https://docs.pdfsharp.net/history/readme-v6.0.html